 Tier 1 (exceptional talent, entrepreneur, graduate entrepreneur, investor)

-Tier 5 of the Points based system is a route for certain types of temporary worker whose entry helps to satisfy cultural, charitable, religious or international objectives including volunteering and job shadowing.
-There are six sub categories within this route.
+This route is for certain types of temporary workers whose entry helps to satisfy cultural, charitable, religious or international objectives including volunteering and job shadowing.
+There are seven sub categories within this route.

 Representatives of overseas business